Nico Hoerner Player Props: Cubs vs. Padres

 Padres Pitching Rankings

+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 20th in the league.

-- The Padres' 4.39 team ERA ranks 18th across all MLB pitching staffs.
+- The Padres have a 4.48 team ERA that ranks 19th among all MLB pitching staffs.

-- Snell (0-3) gets the starting nod for the Padres in his fifth start of the season.
-He's put together a 6.50 ERA in 18 2/3 innings pitched, with 21 strikeouts.
+- Wacha gets the start for the Padres, his fifth of the season.
+He is 2-1 with a 7.08 ERA and 18 strikeouts in 20 1/3 innings pitched.

-- In his most recent outing on Wednesday against the Atlanta Braves, the left-hander threw five innings, giving up two earned runs while surrendering three hits.
+- The right-hander last pitched on Friday against the Arizona Diamondbacks, when he went four innings, allowing five earned runs while giving up 10 hits.

-- The 30-year-old has put up a 6.50 ERA and 10.5 strikeouts per nine innings across four games this season, while allowing a batting average of .292 to opposing hitters.
+- In four games this season, the 31-year-old has put up an ERA of 7.08, with 8 strikeouts per nine innings.
+Opponents are hitting .333 against him.

 © 2023 Data Skrive.
 All rights reserved.